 There is a museum and gift shop and, for a fee, visitors can climb the tower for a good view of the Vieux-Port.
 The statue of the Virgin Mary on top of the church is said to be the inspiration for Leonard Cohen's lines "And the sun pours down like honey / On our lady of the harbour."

-A major site of Roman Catholic pilgrimage and worship, St. Joseph's began with the devotional impulse of a humble monk called Frère André.
+A major site of Roman Catholic pilgrimage and worship, St. Joseph's began with the devotional impulse of a humble monk called Frère André who worked across the street at the Collège Notre-Dame.
 His original tiny chapel, begun in 1904, is still extant on the southwest side of the church shown here, which was begun in 1924 and substantially completed in 1956.
-The dome is the world's second largest, after St. Peter's in Rome.
+It's the biggest church in Canada, and the dome is the world's third largest, after Our Lady of Peace of Yamoussoukro in Côte d'Ivoire and St. Peter's in Rome.

 Devout visitors sometimes climb the steps in the middle, kneeling to pray at every step; most walk up normally or take one of the free shuttle buses from the base.

 Inside there are essentially two large churches one atop the other, as well as many side chapels including the candlelit hall leading to Frère André's tomb.
 The church is sometimes used for choral performances.
-The balconies offer a nice view over Côte-des-Neiges to the University of Montreal and beyond; there is some prospect of a new observatory at the top of the dome to be opened in 2013.
+The balconies offer a nice view over Côte-des-Neiges to the University of Montreal and beyond; public access to a new observatory at the top of the dome was announced but has been delayed sine die.

 Frère André was canonized a saint in October 2010.